NoOneUST/BoatSimulation-PyTorch-Numpy/README.md

 # BoatSimulation
 ### An original and useful code for boat simulation

 '`Discrete3DHull.py`' is the main file.

 You can use it to initialize a 3D boat with an arbitary function and to add ballasts and masts to your boat.

-    After this, you will be able to calculate the center of mass and center of buoyancy of your boat.

-    With this you can obtain its waterline and righting moment.
+After this, you will be able to calculate the center of mass and center of buoyancy of your boat, with which you can obtain its waterline and righting moment.

-    In the end, the program will tell you whether your boat is stable and give you some instinct results.
+In the end, the program will tell you whether your boat is stable and give you some instinct results.<br>

-    '`plotAlgebraic3DHull.py`' is a program file with which you can visualize any algebric boat you want.
+'`plotAlgebraic3DHull.py`' is a program file with which you can visualize any algebric boat you want.<br>

-    `Enjoy` this program!
+`Enjoy` this program! <br>

 I know very clearly that this program is still far from maturation.
 If you have any questions or find any bugs, please feedback to me via email `lwangcg@connect.ust.hk`.<br>

 ####    `Notice`:

-    It's not permitted for students in HKUST's QEA class to copy any part of this code directly before they submit their code.

-    Or it will be treated as cheating.<br>
+    It's not permitted for students in HKUST's QEA class to copy any part of this code directly before they submit their code, or it will be treated as cheating.<br>

 ####    `Example Outputs`: